j99thoms/smash-charts/README.md

 ## License

-The Super Smash Dashboard was created by Jakob Thoms.
+Smash Charts was created by Jakob Thoms.
 It is licensed under the terms of the MIT license.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)